Haivision/srt-rfc/draft-sharabayko-srt-over-quic.md

 ## Pacing

-SRT uses ACK - ACKACK packet pair to measure RTT on the link, track latency and clock drift.
+SRT uses ACK/ACKACK packet pair to measure RTT on the link, track latency and clock drift.
 It also uses packet pair probing to estimate connection bandwidth, although in live configuration it has only an informative use.

 Buffering and pacing SRT packet by QUIC SHOULD be done with awareness that these mechanisms of SRT would be interfered.

 ## Datagram vs H3 Datagram

 As an alternative to QUIC Datagram extension it might be possible to consider the H3 Datagram version to be compatible with more existing load balancers.

+# Security Considerations

+TODO

+# IANA Considerations

+TODO

+# Acknowledgments
+{:numbered="false"}

+It is worth acknowledging the participation of the following people in the project discussions: Ying Yin (Google), Ian Swett (Google), Victor Vasiliev (Google), Kazuko Oku (Fastly), Maria Sharabayko (Haivision), Marc Cymontkowski (Haivision), Jake Weissman (Facebook), Jordi Cenzano (Facebook), Alan Frindell (Facebook), Jeongseok Kim (SK Telecom), Joonwoong Kim (SK Telecom).